MTK358/lua-code-generator/README.markdown

 * `{'return', exp}` (statement)

-Return the value `exp` from the current function. `sub` can be an `explist` node for multiple values.
+Return the value `exp` from the current function. `exp` can be an `explist` node for multiple values.

 * `{'assign', lhs, rhs}` (statement)